-A wonderfully curious piece in the landscape, the Oculus in South Humber Park is a fantastical space-age modernist pavilion built in 1959.
-Neglected for decades, it will be restored and reinvigorated, creating more meaningful connection for park users and the neighbourhood as a place for meeting and gathering.
-Giaimo are working with non-profit charitable organization Architectural Conservancy of Ontario (ACO) to revitalize The Oculus and bring new life to this special place.
-This project is one of five recipients of Park People’s 2019 Public Space Incubator (PSI) Grant, funded by the Balsam Foundation and Ken and Eti Greenberg.
-The City of Toronto’s Parks, Recreation, and Forestry, as well as Heritage Planning, are working closely with ACO and Giaimo throughout this project.
+A wonderfully curious piece in the landscape, The Oculus in South Humber Park is a fantastical space-age modernist pavilion built in 1959.
+Neglected for decades, The Oculus has been restored and reinvigorated by Giaimo and ACO Toronto, creating more meaningful connection for park users and the neighbourhood as a place for meeting and gathering.
+The project demonstrates that a lot of value can be found in our existing infrastructure, from both a cultural heritage perspective as well as an environmental and social sustainability one.
+It is one of five recipients of Park People’s 2019 Public Space Incubator (PSI) Grant, funded by the Balsam Foundation and Ken and Eti Greenberg, and received further funding from the Toronto Heritage Grant.
+The City of Toronto’s Parks, Recreation, and Forestry, as well as Heritage Planning, worked closely with ACO and Giaimo throughout this project.

 Park People (Public Space Incubator Grant); City of Toronto (Owner)

-The revitalization project aims to transform The Oculus into a welcoming community gathering place and space for arts and performances along the trail by restoring and cleaning the existing pavilion and implementing new flexible and contextual outdoor furniture.
-It also includes a series of engaging and educational programming to provide the community with ongoing occasions to visit the site, explore the space, and learn about Toronto’s built heritage.
-This project was originally scheduled for 2020, but due to COVID-19 it has been postponed until 2021.
+The revitalization project transformed The Oculus into a welcoming community gathering place and space for arts and performances along the trail by restoring and cleaning the existing pavilion and implementing new flexible and contextual outdoor furniture.
+It also included a series of engaging and educational programming, from a temporary on-site exhibit and public art to walking tours and talks.
+This unique approach to conservation provided the community with ongoing occasions to visit the site, explore the space, and learn about Toronto’s built heritage.

 Designed in 1958 by architect Alan Crossley and consulting engineer Laurence Cazaly, South Humber Park Pavilion AKA The Oculus is a fantastical space-age park shelter nestled in a meadow along the Humber River Recreational Trail in the City of Toronto’s South Humber Park.